noahl25/comcon/README.md

 ## Reflection

 Throughout this challenge, quite a few issues arose.
-I challenged myself to fill the site with unique animations and smooth flow, but with that came many problems.
+I challenged myself to fill the site with unique animations and a smooth flow, but with that came many problems.
 I spent a lot time smoothing out the issues and am glad I did, because I'm happy with the final product.
 I learned a lot about SQL and SQLAlchemy throughout this process.
 I tried to optimize my queries so I learned a lot about the quirks of SQL and SQLAlchemy, and ways you can simplify problems.